Fairey Swordfish: Production and further development

-On 18 August 1944, production of the Swordfish was terminated; the last aircraft to be delivered, a Swordfish III, was delivered that day.
+Production of the Swordfish ended on 18 August 1944.
 Almost 2,400 aircraft had been built, 692 having been constructed by Fairey and a further 1,699 by Blackburn at their Sherburn facility.
 The most numerous version of the Swordfish was the Mark II, of which 1,080 were completed.

 Design

-The Fairey Swordfish was a medium-sized biplane torpedo bomber and reconnaissance aircraft.
-The Swordfish employed a metal airframe covered in fabric.
-It had folding wings as a space-saving measure, which was useful onboard aircraft carriers and battleships.
-In service, it received the nickname Stringbag; this was not due to its biplane struts, spars, and braces, but a reference to the seemingly endless variety of stores and equipment that the type was cleared to carry.
-Crews likened the aircraft to a housewife's string shopping bag, common at the time and which could accommodate contents of any shape, and that a Swordfish, like the shopping bag, could carry anything.
+The Fairey Swordfish was a medium-sized biplane torpedo bomber and reconnaissance aircraft with a fabric-covered metal airframe.
+It had folding wings.
+In service, it received the nickname Stringbag; this was not due to its profusion of struts, spars, and braces, but a reference to the seemingly endless variety of stores and equipment that the type was cleared to carry.
+Crews likened the aircraft to a housewife's string shopping bag, common at the time and which could accommodate contents of any shape.

-The primary weapon of the Swordfish was the aerial torpedo, but the low speed of the biplane and the need for a long straight approach made it difficult to deliver against well-defended targets.
+The primary weapon of the Swordfish was the aerial torpedo, but the low speed of the aircraft and the need for a long straight approach made it difficult to attack well-defended targets.
 Swordfish torpedo doctrine called for an approach at 5000 ft followed by a dive to torpedo release altitude of 18 ft.
 Maximum range of the early Mark XII torpedo was 1500 yd at 40 knot and 3500 yd at 27 knot.
-The torpedo travelled 200 ft forward from release to water impact, and required another 300 yd to stabilise at preset depth and arm itself.
-Ideal release distance was 1000 yd from target if the Swordfish survived to that distance.
+The torpedo travelled 200 ft forward from release to water impact, and needed another 300 yd to stabilise at preset depth and arm itself.
+Ideal release distance was 1000 yd from the target.

-The Swordfish was also capable of operating as a dive-bomber.
+The Swordfish could also be used as a dive-bomber.
 During 1939, Swordfish on board HMS Glorious participated in a series of dive-bombing trials, during which 439 practice bombs were dropped at dive angles of 60, 67 and 70 degrees, against the target ship HMS Centurion.
 Tests against a stationary target showed an average error of 49 yd from a release height of 1300 ft and a dive angle of 70 degrees; tests against a manoeuvring target showed an average error of 44 yd from a drop height of 1800 ft and a dive angle of 60 degrees.